qwefgh90/ng-terminal/projects/ng-terminal/README.md

 NgTerminal is a web terminal that leverages xterm.js on Angular 7+.
 You can easily add it into your application by adding `<ng-terminal></ng-terminal>` into your component.

-NgTerminal provides usuful features like adjusting dimensions by dragging and to fix the number of rows and cols.
-New features should be developed continuously.
+NgTerminal provides some features including [xtermjs](https://xtermjs.org/).
+It provides to adjust dimensions by dragging and to fix the number of rows and cols.
+New usuful features to devlopers should be added continuously.

 ## Install